The Benefits of a Co-Ed Rehab Treatment Facility

 Co-ed rehab facilities cater to men, women, and individuals who identify as nonbinary.
 All clients share the same facility and attend group therapy and activities together.
 In some cases, there may be multiple levels of care, with some treatment programs only focusing on one gender.

-For example, at Newport Beach Recovery Center, our sober living community is tailored to individuals who identify as male.
-However, we offer co-ed outpatient treatment and other programs that provide services to men and women seeking treatment for SUD.
+For example, at Newport Beach Recovery Center, we offer co-ed outpatient treatment and other programs that provide services to men and women seeking treatment for SUD.

 Contact our office or visit our outpatient page to learn more about our programs.